-This question is not scored in 2020 Higg FEM reporting year.
-Score may be applied in future reporting year.
+This question is not scored in 2020 Higg FEM, 2021 Higg FEM and 2022 Higg FEM reporting year.
+Score may be applied in future reporting years.

 It is considered good to separate stormwater from wastewater for many reasons including greater control of volume surges and pollutant loading on wastewater treatment systems as well as prevention of overflows that release sewage and/or untreated industrial wastewaters to the environment.
 Facilities should have separation of these two systems through the facility, but local regulations may stipulate what must be done in terms of treatment prior to discharge, which can include combining stormwater with facility wastewater in a treatment system.